 Step 3 – Bake the Camembert cheese

-Remove the plastic wrap from the camembert, score a deep cross on top of the cheese.
+Remove the Camembert from its original packaging, score a deep cross on top of the cheese.
 Place on parchment paper and fold it loosely.
 Place it in a small baking pan and bake in the oven for 20-30 minutes.

 Step 4 – Assemble